 April 11, 2018

 Today started out OK, busy at work but it made the day fly by.
 I was tired but no more than I have been for the last 18 years so I decided on my way home that instead of taking a nap when I got there, which was my first choice, I would get all of the house cleaning done and dinner made before succumbing to the chloroform I swear is in the fabric of our couch.
 I made a quick stop at Albertson’s since coffee creamer is on the Fab 5.
 I grabbed 5 bottles (yay they have peppermint mocha but I might need to check the expiration date), some Oreos, and then a bunch of bananas to make me look like a good mom.
 I used the coupon that I got last time for creamer that spits out of the register only after you have just bought some, gave the bagger the Dollar Tree reusable bags I brought with me, put in my debit card number and was out the door.
 I got home and put away the creamers, bananas, and the half empty package of Oreos and set out to tackle some laundry.
 I needed to take the 4” memory foam mattress topper off of our bed and put it back in the box to return to Target-darn you Redcard.
 So, I tore off the blankets and sheets and shoved them in the washer with a Kirkland brand detergent pod without even the slightest urge to eat it.
 I reluctantly slinked back to our bedroom knowing that I would have to go one-on-one with the memory foam since taking it out of the box was no picnic.
 Let’s back this up a bit.
 A few weeks ago I thought it was a good idea to buy a memory foam mattress topper for our bed since our mattress is not very old but unfortunately not very comfortable.
 I really don’t want to spend a small fortune on a new mattress yet so I went on My Target app and saw that foam toppers were on sale.
 I read a bunch of reviews, found one that had a bunch of stars filled in and clicked purchase.
 I bought a king sized 4” memory foam topper.
 I couldn’t wait for it to arrive!
 A few days later a small box arrived just inside our gate.
 I had also ordered some screen protectors for our phones so I assumed that the box contained them.
 I picked up the box and it was really heavy, 34 pounds actually.
 I muscled the box into the house and opened it in the living room.
 The memory foam topper shot out of the box like a rocket and opened to its full width of a king sized bed and height of 4” which threw me against the wall.
 Stunned, I checked for injuries and stood in disbelief at what had just happened.
 Not to be discouraged, I folded it in half and pulled it into my bedroom like a giant, really heavy taco.
 I was still excited to see how this was going to fix my mattress.
 I took off the mattress cover and struggled the topper onto the bed.
 I think I mentioned it was heavy.
 Our current mattress is already pretty high so the topper added another 4” plus the mattress cover, sheets, and the 50 blankets we use left me just inline with the height of the light switch on the wall when I laid on top.
 Perfect.
 I waited to see what my husband would say when he got home.
 He walked in our room and sat in the chair that is next to the bed.
 I could only see the top of his head from where I was laying way on top of the bed, but I could tell it was slowly shaking side to side.
 He thinks I’m crazy.
 I assured him that although it may look ridiculous it was going to be so comfortable and we would finally get good sleep!
 Well, it didn’t work out so well.
 It’s really hard to roll over since it is so thick we get stuck, like really stuck, and I’m pretty dehydrated since I don’t want to risk having to pee in the middle of the night because having to get a running start to jump back into bed wakes me up and I can’t fall back to sleep.
 So I’m returning it.
 I kept the tiny box that it came in just in case it didn’t work out.
 I spent a good half hour trying to get it in the box.
 I burned off most of the Oreos I ate in my attempts and had sweat running down my back.
 I rolled it up like a sleeping bag and tried to squeeze it into the box.
 Too big.
 I folded it in squares and jumped on it to squish it down.
 It pushed me backwards.
 Luckily my latest attempt with Nutrisystem was a bust because I needed every pound I had as I straddled it in an effort to keep it squished down to the size of the box.
 Apparently it has a really good memory because it kept reverting back to a giant menacing square.
 I never did get it back into the box and I want to meet the person who originally did.
 I will buy that person a beer and swap stories about our adventures with the memory foam topper.
 Good times.
 Currently it’s in my room half on the bed, half up the wall with the now-flattened cardboard box under it.
 I closed the door to the bedroom and posted a sign to enter at your own risk.
 That thing has problems.
-Either my husband nd will deal with it or I will post it for free on Craigslist.
+Either my husband will deal with it or I will post it for free online.
 For now, I’m off to buy a new mattress.